IMAGES: Rachel Boston

 The tradition seems to originate from ancient Egypt and according to engagement ring specialist Harry Winston, the circular shape of an engagement ring was said to represent an eternal cycle.
 It was believed that when worn on the fourth finger of the left hand the ring would stay connected to the heart via a vein believed to have been there.

 Lab grown diamonds are a fairly new trend within the engagement ring circuit and one that was popularised when Leonardo DiCaprio invested into The Diamond Foundry.
 ‘No mining, no carbon footprint, no cartel pricing’ is the brand slogan used by The Diamond Foundry positioning lab grown diamonds as a strong sustainably led option for diamond sourcing.
 Lab grown diamonds are however said to be of lower value than naturally sourced diamonds, something reflected in the lower price tag.

 The Observer describes lab grown diamonds as being ‘carbon synthesized under extreme heat and pressure using a process known as chemical vapor deposition that mimics the geological formation of diamonds deep down in the Earth’s mantle.
 They are, by any scientific measure, real diamonds’.

 Ethical and conflict free diamonds and gemstones

 The Kimberley Process, an organisation dedicated to removing conflict diamonds from the global supply chain defines conflict diamonds (blood diamonds) as ‘rough diamonds used to finance wars against governments’.
-For diamonds to be ethically sourced and conflict free means that the mining and origin of a diamond is not compromised and that the distribution and sales of diamonds stays conflict free.
+For diamonds to be ethically sourced and conflict free, the mining and origin of a diamond should not be compromised and the distribution and sales of diamonds must remain conflict free.

 According to the organisation 99.8% of the worldwide trade within the diamond industry participate with the Kimberley Process.
 Whilst this is a great start reports suggest that this may not be enough.